microsoft/promptflow/examples/flows/standard/basic-with-builtin-llm/README.md

 # Basic flow with builtin llm tool
-A basic standard flow that calls azure open ai with Azure OpenAI connection info stored in environment variables.
+A basic standard flow that calls Azure OpenAI with builtin llm tool.

 Tools used in this flow：
 - `prompt` tool